 PISTOL BAY OVERVIEW

 The Pistol Bay Gold Project in eastern Nunavut Territory, Canada, is in the Kaminak Greenstone Belt of supracrustal rocks of Archean age.
 Belts of Archean supracrustal rocks are widespread in Nunavut and host the Territory’s only operating gold mine at Meadowbank, north of Baker Lake (Agnico Eagle Mines, 2.3 million ounces of gold reserves grading 2.3 grams gold per tonne) and the Territory’s most advanced gold development project at Meliadine, near Rankin Inlet (Agnico Eagle Mines, 3.0 million ounces of gold reserves grading 7.0 grams gold per tonne).
 The Pistol Bay property consists of 861 square kilometres of mineral rights covering a 90 kilometre strike length of a 2 kilometre wide deformation zone known as the Pistol Bay Corridor, which contains numerous gold occurrences.
 The initial, optioned, claims consisting of 6 claims covering an area of 54.4 square kilometres were acquired through an option agreement dated December 2, 2010 and four major campaigns of claim staking and permitting have been completed since then such that the property now consists of 104 claims covering an area of 861.50 square kilometres.
-Field operations commenced in April 2011 and three drilling campaigns were completed in the summers of 2011, 2012, and 2013.
+Field operations commenced in April 2011 and four drilling campaigns were completed in the summers of 2011, 2012, 2013 and 2014.

 When the Pistol Bay Project was acquired in late 2010, the exploration concept was that a group of gold occurrences near the Hamlet of Whale Cove, seemed to line up along a westerly trend, parallel to the westerly, linear, trend of the Meliadine gold deposits 80 kilometres to the north, which are on the opposite side of a sterile, granitic gneiss block, and that the “Pistol Bay Trend” was a mirror image of the Meliadine Trend.
 One of the surprising things was that the conceptual Pistol Bay Trend was on Crown Land that had been open for staking for more than 10 years, obviating the need for the Company to negotiate an exploration agreement with the Territorial Government.
 Moreover, we found it intriguing that the various companies involved in gold exploration in the region had seemed to have overlooked these mineral occurrences (and indeed, the concept of a parallel trend) in their preoccupation with drilling out the various ore bodies contained in the ribbons of iron formation at the Meliadine Trend.
 In spite of the similarity of the Pistol Bay Trend to the Meliadine Trend, Northquest is the first company to recognize, and the first company to undertake, comprehensive, modern, exploration of, the Pistol Bay Trend.